lgatto/rbc/rr/simple.md

 In R studio, it is even simpler; just hit the special "Knit HTML" button!

-If you prefer the pdf format you need to have a latex compiler, so the following may not work for you (especially on Windows):
+If you prefer the pdf format you need to have a latex compiler, so the following may not work for you:

 ```r